astronomer/docs/astro/runtime-release-notes.md

 Airflow 2.2.3 exclusively contains bug fixes, including:
 - Fix for a broken link to task logs in the Gantt view of the Airflow UI ([#20121](https://github.com/apache/airflow/pull/20121))
-- Replace references to "Execution Date" in the Task Instance and DAG Run tables of the Airflow UI with "Logical Date" ([#19063](https://github.com/apache/airflow/pull/19063))
+- Replace references to "Execution Date" in the Task Instance and DAG run tables of the Airflow UI with "Logical Date" ([#19063](https://github.com/apache/airflow/pull/19063))
 - Fix problem whereby requests to the `DAGRun` endpoint of Airflow's REST API would return a 500 error if DAG run is in state `skipped` ([#19898](https://github.com/apache/airflow/pull/19898))
 - Fix problem where task logs in Airflow UI showed incorrect timezone ([#19401](https://github.com/apache/airflow/pull/19401))
 - Fix problem where the **Connections** form in the Airflow UI showed incorrect field names ([#19411](https://github.com/apache/airflow/pull/19411))